 2.4.3 Collection of Respondent data as it relates to Users and Employers

-2.4.4 Geographical locations for data storage and data transfers to the United States via the EU – U.S. Privacy Shield Framework, Standard Contractual Clauses, and Pursuant to our Data Processing Agreement
+2.4.4 Geographical locations for data storage and data transfers to the United States via the EU – U.S., United Kingdom, and Swiss – U.S. Data Privacy Framework, Standard Contractual Clauses (if applicable), and Coordination with our Data Processing Agreement.

 2.4.5 Data Processor